bluwy/tsconfig-grimoire/README.md

 So which strategy should you use then?
 If you're building a `tsc`-like tool that only handles files included by a single tsconfig, use the **Single strategy**.
 If you're building a tool that works on files one at a time like an IDE, use the **Nearest matching strategy**.

 However, implementing the **Nearest matching strategy** is complex and performance-heavy.
 The [Included files resolution](#included-files-resolution) section explains the details, and the [Default tsconfig in IDEs](#default-tsconfig-in-ides) section also explains why it's difficult to fully match the behavior in IDEs.
-If you do implement this strategy, you should note the tradeoffs and diverging behaviors.
+If you decide implement this strategy differently, consider simply using the nearest `tsconfig.json` regardless if matched as it's the usual setup, but also let the users know of the tradeoff and diverging behavior.
+Alternatively, consider modelling your tool to use the **Single strategy** instead.

 If the matched `tsconfig.json` has a `references` field, check out the [Project references](#project-references) section for how to handle that.